padajar/padajar.github.io/_pages/economics.md

 Massachusetts Institute of Technology
 : *PhD in Economics, 2021–*
-: Now entering my third year, I’m still mostly in the take-many-classes and have-vague-ideas-for-research phase of graduate school.
+: Now in third year, I’m slowly starting to figure out my research agenda and make progress on various projects.
 While the amount and interesting-ness of my work ebbs and flows, I do think that I’m enjoying it so far c: Currently working on research ideation!

 Massachusetts Institute of Technology
 : *SB in Mathematical Economics, 2017–2021*